iv-org/invidious/CONTRIBUTING.md

 Once you have deployed the patch on your test instance, try the changes mentionned in the pull request.
 Often times, the linked issue might contain examples of channels/comments/videos impacted.
-Definitely use those to check that the behaviot you see is the expected one.
+Definitely use those to check that the behavior you see is the expected one.
 After that, add a comment on that PR with your test methodology and your findings.
 Add screenshots (for interface changes) and code snippets (for API changes) as needed.